 From O'Hare Airport to Chicago Union Station

 Now you are at the CTA station.
-The fare is $2.25.
-Buy a transit card from the farecard machines (cash only).
-Exact fare is required; however, one transit card can be shared by several people - just put enough money for all the riders.
+The fare is $5.
+Buy a single-ride ticket from the farecard machines (cash, debit or credit cards).
 Pay your fare and pass through the turnstiles to the boarding platform.
 Take any train and travel to the Clinton station on the same Blue line.
-The travel time from O'Hare to Clinton is 49 minutes; trains run every 7-10 minutes daily.
+The travel time from O'Hare to Clinton is 46 minutes; trains run every 5-10 minutes daily.

 Finally, you need to get from the CTA station to Union Station.
 Union Station is located two blocks (300 m) north of the Clinton station (map).
 Take the escalator up and simply walk north along Clinton (there is a sign pointing in the direction of Union Station at the exit from the Clinton station).
 You will see an entrance to Union Station near the intersection with Jackson (there is also an accessible ramp down into the station on its Clinton side just after the taxi drive-in entrance).
 The entire walk takes about 5 minutes.

 The total travel time from O'Hare to Union Station should be about 1 hour 15 minutes including all walking, waiting, and riding the train (about 1 hour 20 minutes if you are coming from the International terminal).

 The Blue line operates at all times, and so there is no last train to miss.

 If you have any questions, please check the "Frequently Asked Questions" page first.
 If you carefully read all of the above, checked the FAQs, and still have a question, please feel free to contact me.

 Reverse directions: from Chicago Union Station to O'Hare Airport